PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/jetson.md

-# How to Build Jetson Deployment Library
+# How to Build FastDeploy Library on Nvidia Jetson Platform

 FastDeploy supports CPU inference with ONNX Runtime and GPU inference with Nvidia TensorRT on Nvidia Jetson platform

-## How to Build and Install FastDeploy C++ Library on Nvidia Jetson Platform
+## How to Build and Install FastDeploy C++ Library

 Prerequisite for Compiling on NVIDIA Jetson: